cameni/bmfont/bin/readme.txt

 - The default glyph for invalid characters is now properly rasterized when not rendered from outline too.
 - The status bar now shows the glyph id for the characters.
 - Fixed corrupt glyphs when rendering very large fonts (1000+ px) from glyph outline.
-- Added autofit that automatically determines the max font size that fits in defined texture size (only available through commandline interface so far)
+- Added autofit that automatically determines the max font size that fits in defined texture size.
 - Fixed crash on startup if default font doesn't have the Unicode chars in range 0-255.
 - Added support for file paths with Unicode characters.
 - Improved support for kerning pairs in true type fonts that store them as ranges.